ctcl-bregis/ctclsite-rust/config/projects/content/slag/slag.md

 SLAG is the first project where I have written SQL statements for setting up databases.
 Its development has been a great learning experience.

 I am aware what "Slag" means in British English.
 That was not the original intention behind the name.
-However, there are no plans to change the name of the project (it's too funny).
+There are no plans to change the name of the project (it's too funny).

 For privacy information about instances operated by myself, see the [Privacy Policy](../../privacy/).